tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

     all others (for example, ``replace``) with ``read-committed``.

-The transaction manager has four options for the transaction isolation level that you can set in ``box-cfg``:
+The transaction manager has three options for the :ref:`transaction isolation level <transaction_model_levels>`:

-*   ``default``

-*   ``best-effort``
+*   ``best-effort`` (default)

 *   ``read-committed``

 *   ``read-confirmed``

-The ``best-effort`` option is set by default (or if the level is not specified).
-This allows MVCC to consider the actions of transactions independently and determine the best :ref:`isolation level <transaction_model_levels>` for them.
+Using ``best-effort`` as the default option allows MVCC to consider the actions of transactions independently and determine the best :ref:`isolation level <transaction_model_levels>` for them.
 It increases the probability of successful completion of the transaction and helps to avoid possible conflicts.

 To set the default isolation level with the other option, for example, to ``read-committed``, use the following command: